Julio César Chávez vs. Meldrick Taylor: Aftermath

 To this day, Steele's decision to stop the fight remains debated.

-Chávez' status as one of the best fighters of his era was cemented by the bout, and for the next several years he was widely considered the best fighter in the world.
-His unbeaten streak would stretch to 89–0–1 before he suffered his first loss, to Frankie Randall.
+Chávez' status as one of the best fighters of his era was cemented by the bout and for the next several years he was widely considered the best fighter in the world.
+His unbeaten streak would stretch to 89–0–1 before he suffered his first loss to Frankie Randall.
 Towards the end of his career Chávez began to cut easily, a tendency that cost him several fights.
-Like many boxers, he continued to fight even after time and physical damage had diminished his skills, and would go in and out of retirement several times.
+Like many boxers, he continued to fight even after time and physical damage had diminished his skills and would go in and out of retirement several times.
 He retired for good after a loss on September 17, 2005, in a bout where he claimed to have injured his hand.
 His final career record stands at 108–6–2.
 He holds several records, including for most title defenses and championship fights.

-It is popularly believed that Meldrick Taylor was never the same physically or psychologically after the Chavez bout.
+It's popularly believed that Meldrick Taylor was never the same physically or psychologically after the Chavez bout.
 Sportswriter William Nack claimed that Taylor's "prime" was literally beaten out of him.
 Dr. Flip Homansky, who examined Taylor following the fight, said that Taylor suffered broken bones behind the eye and received a transfusion for blood loss because of a cut lower lip.

 Taylor won the WBA welterweight title in 1991, which he lost in 1992.
 He was knocked out in a rematch with Chávez in 1994, his last title fight.

 Meldrick Taylor still resides in his native Philadelphia.
 On May 15, 2009, Taylor released a book titled "Two Seconds From Glory" detailing the fight with Julio Cesar Chávez along with other controversial subjects.